joshfrench/om-wiki-fork/Tutorial.md

 before the `<div id="app"></div>`.

 Open the JavaScript Console.
 You can do this via the Chrome menu selection **View > Developer > JavaScript**.
 If everything went well you should see `XHR finished loading ...` in the console.

-Arrange your windows so that you can see both the Chrome window and your source code at the same time.
+Refresh your browser and arrange your windows so that you can see both the Chrome window and your source code at the same time.

 Now at the bottom of the `src/om_tut/core.cljs` source file write the
 following: